chrisfield/react-form-composer/stories/form-examples/with-redux/index.md

 # With Redux
 Redux-form-composer normally uses standard react state.
 The [with-redux example](https://github.com/chrisfield/react-form-composer/tree/master/examples/with-redux). shows how you can switch to use Redux by adding [react-form-composer-redux-provider](https://www.npmjs.com/package/redux-form-composer-redux-provider)

+In this example I have the redux provider, the form state provider and the form all in one component so it's self contained.
+It also works fine having redux and the form state provider on a root component so all forms across your application use the same redux store.

+Note: the universal-validation example happens to use redux so check it out if you want forms in next0js with redux.

 ---
 ``` jsx
 import React from "react";